 - Estiatorio Milos – high-end Greek seafood restaurant with outdoor seating on the fifth & sixth floors and a more casual wine bar below.

-- David Chang – chef and restaurateur has a two-part project on the fifth floor.
+- Kawi – Chef David Chang opened a two-part project on the fifth floor.
 The front is a cafe (style of Momofuku Ssam Bar) with a more formal restaurant behind.
 It’s a straight-up Korean restaurant that’s well worth the hike to get there and the menu fights the shopping malls’s big-box torpor every step of the way!

 - Cipriani – formal restaurant from this family with several other dining rooms and catering halls in NYC.
-Will feature Italian food with a Venetian accent.
+Featuring Italian food with a Venetian accent.
 On the fifth floor.

 - Gabby Karan de Felice and Gianpaolo de Felice – the couple who own Tutto Il Giorno in TriBeCa and Southhampton, created a casual Italian restaurant on the fifth floor.